k9w/instructions/tmux-multitask-keep-stuff-running.md

 [![tmux2.png](img/tmux2.png)](img/tmux2.png)

 Notice on the bottom green bar there is a new tab: 1:bash.
 The star \* shows we are viewing the new tab.

 Tabs are listed in the bottom left of the terminal, in the green bar.
 In the first screenshot above, only one tmux tab was open: 0:bash

 The name 'bash' in the tab will change if you run some types of commands.

-Edit a new file with vi.
-Or you can use nano.
-See the [text editors article](https://bookstack.c-tran.org/books/linux-open-source/page/linux-text-editors) for details.
+Edit a new file with vi(1).
+Or you can use nano(1).
 I chose vi this time because it doesn't have as much text at the bottom of the screen as nano for this example.

 ```
 $ vi test